Written by Michael VanDerLaan

 - Dampen a towel with water and use it to rub down the golf club shaft.
 This will take away any rust that is already flaking off.

 - Using another towel, dampen with an acidic liquid - like lemon juice or vinegar.
 You should see some of the more stuck on rust starting to fall away.
+Be sure to not get the acidic liquid on the grips.

 - Spot clean any leftover rust by gently polishing with steel wool.
 Keep in mind, rust is effectively a breakdown of metal, so there will still be evidence of rust even after it is gone.
 Once the orange-red color of the rust is gone, your job is complete.